gauravathreya/gauravathreya.github.io/_pages/conferences.md

 </font>  </b>

 <ul>
-  <li> Invited talk, Seminar of the Institute for Evolution and Biodiversity, WWU Münster, January 2023.</li>
+  <li> Invited talk, Seminar of the Institute for Evolution and Biodiversity, University of Münster, January 2023.</li>
 </ul>